driewe/yellowcake/content/posts/2020-05-01-growing-armenian-cucumbers-in-texas.md

 ![](/images/armenian-cucumber-salad.jpg)

 Armenian cucumbers can be used in salads, sauces, and recipes calling for cucumbers.
-Here is an Armenian Cucumber soup recipe and other really good Armenian recipes.
+Here is an <a href="https://www.thearmeniankitchen.com/2009/07/armenian-cucumbers-3000-year-old.html" target="_blank" rel="noopener">Armenian Cucumber soup recipe</a> and other really good Armenian recipes.

-### One of My Simple Armenian Cucumber salads:
+### One of My Simple Armenian Cucumber salad recipes:

 One Armenian Cucumber cut lengthwise and spoon out the seeds.
 Cut the two halves into 1/4" pieces.
 1 can of Mandarian Orange slices (with juice)